eric-holdener/odin-facebook/README.md

 - Add ability to put image on comments
 - Add liking, disliking, replying, and deleting to comments
 - Make comment chains easier to see - show which comment is a child of another
+- Refactor code to make more use of models, move alot of logic code to model to fix integration issues
+- Troubleshoot Sign in with Facebook option